mjkaufer/JSML/doc/LANG.md

 ### Load Files into JSML

-with the `file` tag, a file can be specified, relative to the working directory, and will be inserted instead of `text` or `eval`. `file` has the highest of all content types, and if specified will always inserted.
+with the `file` tag, a file can be specified, relative to the working directory, and will be inserted instead of `text`.

 **Example file:** [Read File](/examples/demo_file.jsml)